Grooming

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 Is your dog’s coat looking a little shaggy?
 Is Fido ready for a new do?
-Just like humans, dogs should typically trust professionals to trim their hair (especially if you know where).
+Just like humans, dogs should typically trust professionals to trim their hair (especially, you know where).
 But there might be times when you are not able to make it to the groomer for whatever reason (time, money).
 That’s when at-home grooming is an option.
 Our how-to-groom dog guide will show you the best dog groomer kit and help you safely snip and get them looking (and feeling) good.

 Best Equipment For Dog Grooming